A population-based approach to background discrimination in particle physics: Introduction

-In the context of this study, the Gibbs sampler iterates on an input collection of particles in order to decompose the corresponding mixture into particles originating from a hard scattering of interest as opposed to background, and individual particles are mapped to signal or background on a probabilistic basis.
-Results obtained using the Gibbs sampler on a collection of $\sim 600$ simulated particles originating from a hard scattering and from background are reported in this article, together with results from additional toy Monte Carlo studies.
+In this study, the proposed sampling algorithm was used to classify individual particles into signal and background.
+The results obtained on a collection of $\sim 600$ simulated particles from a hard scattering and from background associated with low-energy strong interactions are presented and discussed, together with cross-checks on toy Monte Carlo as described in the appendix.

-Although the proposed approach can be seen as a solution to a classification problem where individual particles are considered as opposed to entire events, the technique presented here differs significantly from the simple application of existing classifiers to individual particles.
-Traditional classification techniques in particle physics in fact rely on supervised algorithms, which are first trained on high-statistics control samples, on which they ``learn" distinctive features of signal and background signatures, and which are subsequently applied to a test data set.
-This assumes that background properties estimated from a high-statistics training sample also reliably describe background activity in the data set under study, which often comprises a significantly-lower number of particles than the control sample that was used to train the classifier.

-However, the above assumption is often wrong: different events in particle physics can in fact look very different from one another even when the underlying physics processes are the same, and statistical fluctuations can be non-negligible in low-statistics data sets.
-When classification is performed using traditional supervised algorithms, fluctuations are usually not taken into account, since training typically relies on high-statistics control samples.
-The Gibbs sampler as presented in this article can instead also be operated in unsupervised mode: this allows the algorithm to estimate signal and background probability density functions (PDFs) directly from the data, and to map individual particles to signal or background based on those estimates instead of predefined high-statistics templates.
+In general, different events in particle physics can look very different from one another even when the underlying physics processes are the same, and the effect of fluctuations can be non-negligible in low-statistics data sets.
+If we were to classify particles inside events into signal or background using traditional supervised methods, fluctuations would not be taken into account.
+In fact, training typically relies on high-statistics control samples where the effects of fluctuations are normally washed out.
+On the other hand, the algorithm presented in this article can estimate the shapes of signal and background particle-level probability density functions (PDFs) from the data: this makes it possible to use information extracted from the data to improve on the description of the signal and background PDFs obtained from control samples.